 *Denotes online training

-Within the Division is the Office for Civil Rights & Title IX, which is responsible for enforcing the University’s non-discrimination policies; educates the community about our policies and practices; connects people to resources that can support them if they experience discrimination or retaliation and listens to the concerns of the campus community.
+Within the Office of Institutional Equity, which is responsible for enforcing the University’s non-discrimination policies; educates the community about our policies and practices; connects people to resources that can support them if they experience discrimination or retaliation and listens to the concerns of the campus community.
 They also offer educational resources.

 The Disability Center works to ensure that all students with disabilities have an equal opportunity to a quality education.
 This requires the commitment of the entire University.
 Providing access, whether through specific accommodations or through implementation of universal design for learning, is a partnership among faculty, staff and students.
 Training materials are available for faculty, instructors, and TAs.